NishantSinha720/Healthcare-Copilot/README.md

 The core application is built using **Django REST Framework**.

-Healthcare Copilot exposes RESTful APIs for:
+The platform exposes APIs for:

 * Authentication
 * Users